itayfroo/Stock_finnale_project/README.md

 ### Notes
-- if you can't open venv(ExecutionPolicy is restricted) run [Set-ExecutionPolicy -Scope CurrentUser RemoteSigned](#) in the PowerShell.
+- If you can't open venv(ExecutionPolicy is restricted) run [Set-ExecutionPolicy -Scope CurrentUser RemoteSigned](#) in the PowerShell.

+- Classes:
+   1. Recommendations(recommendations.py) - Handles everything about user recommendations

+   2. PrecentChange(stockCompare.py) - Calculates the precent of the change of the close price stocks

+   3. Scripts(welcome.py) - Displays the scripts of the project

+   4. RemoveUser(signIn.py) - Allows the option to remove a registred user